ArduPilot/ardupilot_wiki/dev/source/docs/events.rst

 Events for 2018/2019
 ====================

-This is a list of events where ArduPilot developers and/or their `Partners <http://ardupilot.org/about/Partners>`__ can be found.
+This is a list of events where ArduPilot developers and/or their `Partners <http://ardupilot.org/about/Partners>`__ can be found

 Planned Events
 --------------

-- Apr 30th ~ May 3rd 2018: `AUVSI Xponential in Denver Colorado <http://www.xponential.org/xponential2018/public/enter.aspx>`__ booth 3442.
 - June 22nd ~ 24th 2018: ArduPilot SZUAVIA conference in Shenzhen China (`intro video from Jani Hirvinen <https://www.youtube.com/watch?v=JvRhIh_cQzU>`__)
 - Sep 5th ~ 7th 2018: InterDrone in Las Vegas, USA
 - Sep 24th ~ 28th 2018: `Medical Express Challenge <https://uavchallenge.org/medical-express/>`__ in Dalby Australia